 So, if you give someone else more than $15,000 within a single year, you have to pay taxes on that gift, right?
 Not so fast.
 In addition to the yearly exclusion of $15,000 per individual, there is also a lifetime exclusion to consider.

-In 2018, that lifetime exclusion was at $11.2 million.
-That’s right, million.
-In 2019, the lifetime exclusion increased to $11.4 million.
-In 2020, the lifetime exclusion increased to $11.58 million and will increase to $11.7 million in 2021.
-Therefore, unless you have given away at least $11.7 million in your lifetime, you will not have to worry about a tax liability based on your gifts.
+For 2021, that lifetime exclusion is $11.7 million.
+Unless you have given away at least $11.7 million in your lifetime, you will not have to worry about a tax liability based on your gifts.

 Each time you give a gift which exceeds the annual exemption, the amount you go over the annual exemption is deducted from your lifetime exemption.